kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 - Provide information about the requested resource for a workload,

 ## Proposal
 Add new API exposing information about pending workloads relevant for their position in the queue, along with the position itself.
-There are three such endpoints:
+There are two such endpoints:
-1. to list the pending workloads in ClusterQueue
+1. List the pending workloads in ClusterQueue,
-2. list the pending workloads in LocalQueue, and
+2. List the pending workloads in LocalQueue,
-3. get a specific pending workload.

 In order to expose the API endpoints we introduce a new Extension API server.

 ### User Stories